MicrosoftDocs/architecture-center/docs/reference-architectures/iot/industrial-iot-hub-page.md

 # Industry specific Azure IoT solutions

 This article provides an overview of industry-specific Industrial IoT (IIoT) solutions and scenarios.
 IIoT is the application of internet-of-things (IoT) technology to manufacturing and other industries.
-[Azure Industrial IoT](https://azure.microsoft.com/solutions/industry/manufacturing/iot) is a suite of Azure IoT Edge and IoT Hub components, Azure microservices, and other Azure services that integrate the cloud into industrial and manufacturing shop floors.
+[Azure Industrial IoT](https://azure.microsoft.com/solutions/industry/manufacturing/iot) is a suite of IoT Edge and IoT Hub, microservices, and other Azure services that integrate the cloud into manufacturing shop floors and industries and .

 Azure IIoT relies on industry-standard open interfaces, such as the [Open Platform Communications Unified Architecture (OPC UA)](https://opcfoundation.org/about/opc-technologies/opc-ua), to bring device and sensor data into the Azure cloud.
 Cloud platform-as-a-service (PaaS) components use device data to develop transformative business and industrial solutions.
 For guidance in using Azure PaaS components to create IIoT solutions, see the series on [Industrial IoT analytics](../../guide/iiot-guidance/iiot-architecture.yml).